bagisto/bagisto/README.md

 composer create-project bagisto/bagisto
 ~~~

-if the above command's process was successful, you will find directory **bagisto** and all of the code will be inside it.
+If the above command's process was successful, you will find directory **bagisto** and all of the code will be inside it.

 After it set your **.env** variable, especially the ones below:
 * **APP_URL**